The M\"obius game and other Bell tests for relativity: Discussion: Relativistic setting

 \section{Discussion: Relativistic setting}

-We exploit the digraph Bell games presented in Theorem~\ref{thm:bellgames} to distinguish between special and general relativity.
-In other words, we show that a violation of the above inequalities may certify the dynamical spacetime structure in general relativity.
-To arrive at this, we first present a~setting that, if embodied in special relativity, will never lead to any violation of the inequalities.
-Crucial for this endeavor is the notion of {\em event.} It is central to understand that the Bell games presented provide limits on the correlations where the {\em events\/} form a partial order.
+We exploit the digraph Bell games presented in Theorem~\ref{thm:bellgames} to operationally distinguish between special and general relativity.
+To arrive at this, we present two relativistic settings that, if embodied in special relativity, will never lead to any violation of the inequalities.
+The first setting is general enough to cover all games presented here.
+The second setting is simpler than the first, but inapplicable to the~$k$-cycle games for odd~$k$.
+The reason for this is that the second setting requires the digraph to be two-colorable.

+In a second part, we argue that if the settings are embodied in general relativity, then all presented inequalities may be violated.
+Such a violation may be due to two characteristic features of general relativity: (i) dynamic spacetime, i.e., the dependency of the spacetime structure from the distribution of matter, or (2) the exotic and possibly fictitious feature of closed time-like curves (which are known to be compatible with general relativity~\cite{lanczos1924,godel1949,thorne1993,luminet2021}).\footnote{ In fact, classical-deterministic processes, such as those presented above (see, Definition~\ref{def:gwcm}) can in principle be implemented using ``tame'' closed time-like curves~\cite{baumeler2022a}. } Here, however, we disregard such causality violating descriptions~\cite{hawking1992}, and instead assume that the spacetime structure is free of such solutions.
+Thus, a~violation of the presented inequalities would certify (1), the back-action of matter to the spacetime.

+Crucial to the present endeavor is the notion of {\em event.} It is central to understand that the Bell games presented provide limits on the correlations where the {\em events\/} form a partial order.
 The quantum switch, mentioned in the introduction, has been demonstrated experimentally with quantum-optics tabletop experiments (see Ref.~\cite{goswami2020a} for a review).
 Clearly, no significant gravitational effects entered these experiments.
 An event, there, is understood as the reception and emission of a signal.
 So, with that notion of event, our program fails.
-Instead, we propose to use the commonly accepted notion of event in relativity defined as the crossing of worldlines.
+Instead, we propose to use the commonly accepted notion of event in relativity {\em defined as the crossing of light beams, i.e., of null geodesics.}